Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 Using the Service and Route, you can now access `https://httpbin.konghq.com/` using `http://localhost:8000/mock`.

-Httpbin provides an `/anything` resource which will echo back to clients information about requests made to it.
+Httpbin provides an `/anything` resource which will return information about requests made to it.
 Proxy a request through {{site.base_gateway}} to the `/anything` resource:

 ```sh